Kaufland

 Kaufland ([ˈkaʊ̯flant]) is a German hypermarket chain, part of the Schwarz Gruppe which also owns Lidl.
-The hypermarket directly translates to English as 'buy-land'.
-It opened its first store in 1984 in Neckarsulm and quickly expanded to become a major chain in what was formerly East Germany.
-It operates over 1,400 stores in Germany, the Czech Republic, Slovakia, Poland, Romania, Bulgaria, Croatia and Moldova.
+The hypermarket directly translates to English as "buy-land."
+It opened its first store in 1984 in Neckarsulm and quickly expanded to become a major chain in what was formerly West Germany.
+It operates over 1,500 stores in Germany, Croatia, the Czech Republic, Slovakia, Poland, Romania, Bulgaria and Moldova.

 History

 The history of Kaufland began when Joseph Schwarz entered the Südfrüchte Großhandlung Lidl & Co. company as a shareholder in 1930, which was then renamed Lidl & Schwarz KG.
-The company expanded its range from fruit to a food and goods wholesaler.
+The company expanded its range from fruit to a food and goods wholesaler for the Heilbronn-Franken region.

-After World War II, the company was rebuilt: in 1954 it moved into its own property in Heilbronn and joined the A & O retail chain.
+During World War II, along with the city of Heilbronn, the company was destroyed and needed rebuilding.
+Within ten years, the company was rebuilt and, in 1954, moved into its own property in Heilbronn in addition to joining the A & O retail chain (today: Markant).
 With Handels- und Fruchthof Heilbronn GmbH the first regional warehouse was opened in northern Württemberg.
 In 1964, the company expanded its range of products by opening a meat department.

-In 1968 the first Handelshof discount store was opened in Backnang, and in 1977 at the same place a hypermarket of the same name was established.
+In 1968, Lidl & Schwarz opened the first Handelshof discount store in Backnang, and in 1977 at the same place a hypermarket of the same name was established.
+Following the US self-service market structure, a 1000 m² facility was opened, with an employee base of 70 individuals.

 After the death of Joseph Schwarz in 1977 his son Dieter Schwarz took over the management of the company.
-Taking the name of his father's former business partner, he introduced the Lidl chain which were primarily discount stores and they quickly grew into 30 stores.
+Taking the name of his father's former business partner, he introduced the Lidl chain which were primarily discount stores and quickly expanded the range of stores business into 30 locations.
 As an alternative to these stores, he developed Kaufland.
-In 1984 the first Kaufland hypermarket was opened.
+In 1984 the first Kaufland hypermarket was opened in Neckarsulm, where the corporate headquarters had been located since 1972.

 After the reunification of Germany the Kaufland chain expanded into the Eastern German states and opened numerous markets.
 The first East German Kaufland store was opened in Meissen in 1990.
-In 1998, the first department store outside of Germany was established in the Czech Republic.
+In 1998, the first department store outside of Germany was established in Kladno, Czech Republic.
 In the 2000s, the company established branches in Slovakia (since 2000), Croatia (2001), Poland (2001), Romania (2005), Bulgaria (2006) and Moldova (2018).

 In 2006 and 2007, other store openings followed in Germany and Kaufland also took over shares of competitors.
 In February 2009 the corporation claimed to have 73,000 employees in Germany.